daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 kubectl -n ingress-nginx patch configmap nginx-configuration --patch '{"data": {"add-headers": "ingress-nginx/custom-headers"}}'
 ```

 The ingress-controller will automatically detect that changes have been made, and reload nginx.
-Now any request you make over ingress will have the new headers added to the response.
-Note that while the ingress-controller monitors chagnes to the `nginx-configuration` configmap, at this time it does not watch for changes to the configmaps specified by either the `add-headers` or `proxy-set-headers` configurations.
+Updates to the configmaps referenced by either the `add-headers` or `proxy-set-headers` configurations are not monitored, however.
 In order to see the effect of new changes made to the `custom-headers` configmap, you will need to manually restart the ingress-controller pods, like so:

 ```
 # Update custom-headers configmap